Cancer Care

 Inpatient hospitalization

-Our affiliates at Springfield Memorial Hospital and Decatur Memorial Hospital offer oncology units that provide cancer care for patients with any type of cancer diagnosis.
+Our hospitals at Springfield Memorial Hospital and Decatur Memorial Hospital offer oncology units that provide cancer care for patients with any type of cancer diagnosis.
 The unit's registered nurses, many of whom hold national certification as Oncology Certified Nurses (OCN) or Certified Medical Surgical Nurses (CMSRN), direct all patient care.
 The nurses receive special training to meet the unique physical and psychosocial needs of individuals diagnosed with cancer.
 They involve the patient and their family directly in planning the care and resources needed for cancer treatment.
 In addition to physicians and nurses, an interdisciplinary team on the unit, led by a patient care facilitator, participates in every patient's care.
 Patients and families work with professionals from Food and Nutrition, Oncology Rehab Services, Behavioral Health, Pharmacy, Pastoral Care and Social Services.
 An interdisciplinary plan of care assures that all team members involved in care coordinate to work toward customized patient goals.

 Chemotherapy